C. R. Simha: Theatre

 Simha, along with his friends, started a theatre group called "Nataranga" in 1972.
 He acted in and directed many successful plays like Kakana Kote and Tughlaq.

 Simha also acted in and directed straight translations of Shakespeare's plays such as Midsummer Night's Dream and Othello, which besides Karnataka, were also performed in Delhi, Bombay (Mumbai), Madras (Chennai) & Calcutta (Kolkata).
 In 1960, Simha became a member of "Bangalore Little Theatre" (BLT) and since then directed some of the reputed English plays which included his portrayal of Cyrano de Bergerac which was hailed as a memorable performance.
 His other notable works for BLT were Utpal Dutt's Suryashikar and Girish Karnad's Thuglaq.

 In 1983, Simha started another theatre group called "Vedhike" in which his one-man show Typical Kailasam became a success.
 It was the first amateur Kannada play to be performed abroad (in the United States of America, Canada and England).
 Some of the other notable plays which made news through "Vedhike" are Meese Bandoru, Bhairavi, Karna, Rasa Rishi Kuvempu, Macbeth, Maduve Maduve, Haavu Yeni and 8/15.
 Among these, Rasa Rishi Kuvempu, based on the life and literature of Kuvempu, was made into a film, directed by Simha's son Rithwik Simha, in which Simha plays the role of Kuvempu.

 Films

 Besides making his strong presence in theatre, Simha was also a popular mainstream character actor in numerous Kannada films.
 He acted in close to 150 feature films.
-His portrayal of roles varied from critically acclaimed award-winning films like Samskara, Bara, Chithegoo Chinte and Anuroopa and also in commercially acclaimed films such as Indina Ramayana, Nee Bareda Kadambari, Parameshi Prema Prasanga, Rayaru Bandaru Mavana Manege and Nee Thanda Kanike.
+His portrayal of roles varied from critically acclaimed award-winning films like Samskara, Bara, Chithegu Chinthe and Anuroopa and also in commercially acclaimed films such as Indina Ramayana, Nee Bareda Kadambari, Parameshi Prema Prasanga, Rayaru Bandaru Mavana Manege and Nee Thanda Kanike.
 Simha played negative roles, against Anant Nag in Ramapurada Ravana (1984) and with Dr. Rajkumar in Parashuram (1990).
 Simha's villainous role in Parashuram was said to be very menacing.

 Besides acting, Simha has directed five films including Kakana Kote (1977), Shikaari, Simhasana, Ashwamedha (1990) and Angayalli Apsare (1993).